strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start.md

   - Click the **"+ Add New Field"** button
   - Click the **Relation** field
   - On the right side, click the **Permissions** dropdown and select, `Restaurant`
-  - In the center, select the icon the represents `many-to-many`.
+  - In the center, select the icon that represents `many-to-many`.
 The text should read, `Categories has and belongs to many Restaurants`
   - Click `Done`
 - Click the **Save** button and wait for Strapi to restart